LeverylTeam/Leveryl/README.md

 (They're dead.
 And this is **NOT** supposed to be taken out of context.)
 This spoon is based off of [PMMP](https://www.github.com/pmmp/PocketMine-MP) (For Stability)

+NOTE: **The master branch is the only officially supported branch.**
+_All other branches are in testing and may be unstable.
+Do not use builds from other branches unless you are sure you understand the risks._

 # Where can I get the Latest Leveryl phar?
 You can download the latest phar from our [Jenkins Build Server](http://cortexpe.ml:8080/job/Leveryl/lastSuccessfulBuild/) :smile: